eric-mxrtin/go-web-crawler/README.md

 ## 🚀 Next Steps: AWS & System Design

-Based on the system architecture diagram, here are the planned improvements to scale this crawler:
+Based on the system architecture diagram, here are my planned improvements to scale this crawler:

 ### 🏗️ AWS Infrastructure Migration